 Of course, you might be wondering whether radar equipment like this is legal in the UK.
 The answer is yes; there were discussions about banning them, but for the time being, you can buy and use them.
 This doesn’t, however, extend to laser jammers.
 These are illegal, and you could be faced with a fine or even imprisonment if you’re caught using such a device on the grounds that you perverted the course of justice.

-Albeit only available in Denmark at the time of writing, OOONO also offer a pocket-size personal safety device.
-Say, if you’re walking along at night and you don’t feel safe, you press it, and a signal to potential helpers is sent, who will then come and find you.
-It’s called the Sirene and was introduced at the tail end of last year.
+For example: if you’re walking home at night and you feel like you’re in danger, you press the button, and a signal to your contacts and helpers is sent – who will then come and find you via the fastest route available.
+It was introduced at the tail end of 2023.
 So, clearly, this is a brand that’s also looking to innovate in the world of consumer tech away from cars.

 The best OOONO devices at a glance: